 A book or magazine: Some guests like to bring a good read to enjoy by the pool, in the relaxation room or before going to bed.

-Will I need to get naked during my spa visit?
+Will I need to get undressed during my spa visit?

 At the vast majority of UK spa resorts, nudity is forbidden outside the privacy of guests’ hotel rooms.
-Visitors are expected to cover up using a robe/dressing gown between treatments and when occupying a spa’s public areas, and must wear a swimming costume/shorts while enjoying the venue’s Jacuzzi and steam room facilities.
+Visitors are expected to cover up using a robe/dressing gown between treatments and when in the spa’s public areas and must wear swimwear while enjoying the venue’s Jacuzzi and steam room facilities.

-The practice of ‘draping’ is often used within treatment rooms to enable full body massages, wraps and scrubs.
 Draping will see you strip (completely, or to underwear), lie down on a massage table and cover yourself with a large towel, blanket or sheet (the therapist is usually absent from the room at this stage).
-Once in position, the therapist will carefully move the fabric to expose an area of your body to be treated - an arm, leg, the lower back etc. - while ensuring modesty.
-Treated areas will be covered before the therapist begins work elsewhere on your body.
+Once in position, the therapist will carefully move the fabric to expose an area of your body to be treated - an arm, leg, the lower back, etc. Treated areas will be covered before the therapist begins work elsewhere on your body.

 It is important to remember that spas want their guests to feel as relaxed as possible, so never be embarrassed to voice any concerns you have about clothing removal (or any other issues) before or during your visit.